 It takes 4 hours to/from Larantuka.
 No fixed schedules.
 Bustickets are Rp 60.000.
 Sometimes the bus stops in Boru for 20 minutes (toiletbreak, eat).

-There are also buses to Ende (5 hours) and Bajawa (8-10 hours).
+There are also buses to Ende (5 to 6 hours) and Bajawa (8 to 10 hours).
 For Moni you can take the bus to Ende (around 3 hours).

 Bus within town